 - Ask your doctor about pulmonary rehabilitation.
 This program includes exercise, breathing, and nutrition tips.

-Avoid colds and the flu.
+Avoid colds and the flu, you should:

 - Stay away from people with colds.

 - Wash your hands often.
 Carry hand sanitizer for times when you cannot wash your hands.

 - Get all of your recommended vaccines, including a flu shot every year.

 - Avoid very cold air.